The Best Whole House Water Filter Systems (2022 Buying Guide)

-Installing a whole house water filter is the most effective way to thoroughly filter your tap water.
+Installing the best whole house water filter system is the most effective way to thoroughly filter your tap water.
 These systems connect to your main water line and provide clean water to every faucet, shower, and washer in your home.

 There is growing concern over the safety of residential tap water due to a series of high-profile cases involving lead in the drinking water.
 Lead exposure is linked to brain development issues in children and may increase the risk of heart disease and cancer in adults.